Members of Staff responsible for this document:

 Any particular medical concerns will involve a discussion between the parents and the Head Matron, along with the Head of Pastoral Care.
 Any special arrangements for the care of that child, or any staff training for any particular chronic condition will be arranged (e.g. the use of an Epipen).
 Information must be provided before commencing at the school to ensure the Head Matron has registered the child with Magnolia House Surgery in good time before they start at the school.
 This is also paramount for overseas boys whose details must be translated into English and signed by their current doctor.

-Boys who are unwell are cared for in the Sick Wing, currently situated in Top Landing near the vicinity of the Medicine Room.
+Boys who are unwell are cared for in the Sick Wing, currently situated in Sick Wing Corridor next to the Head Matron’s bedroom.
 Boys who are feeling ill or who may be infectious must be admitted to the Sick Wing.
 There is a bathroom next door for their use.
 A baby monitor is also used so that the Matrons can hear the boys in Sick Wing from the Medicine Room.

 Cross infection is to be avoided; hence no other boys may visit those in Sick Wing, should an infectious disease be suspected.
 The Head Matron will always be available in the building when Sick Wing is occupied.
 Fresh water, vomit bowls and tissues are provided to all boys in Sick Wing.
 Boys may watch TV but are encouraged to sleep as much as possible.

 Boys with a temperature of over 38 degrees centigrade are to be admitted to Sick Wing and given an age appropriate dose of Paracetamol or Ibuprofen which will reduce the body temperature as well as relieving aches and symptoms of fever.
 The temperature should then be checked every 4 hours.
 After an 8 hour period of normal temperature, the boy may be discharged from Sick Wing if he is feeling well.